capprogram/2017bootcamp-general/python-data-analysis.md

 #### Interlude on Libraries

 Behind the scenes, Anaconda installs the libraries numpy, scipy, and matplotlib as well as many others to give you access to thousands of special functions.
 Every time you want to call one of these functions, you must first type the name of the library, followed by the name of the function like so `library.function`.
-Furthermore, the library must have been "imported" before you type this command, often under a nickname for conveninene (you don't have to type the whole name out everytime).
+Furthermore, the library must have been "imported" before you type this command, often under a nickname for convenience (you don't have to type the whole name out everytime).
 The standard imports and nicknames will be using are

 ```python
 import numpy as np		# basic numerical analysis